 The underlying growth is gratifying given the management effort required in the period in regard to the Howard Smith acquisition.
 Good progress has been made in the integration into Bunnings of the BBC Hardware businesses - Hardwarehouse, BBC and Benchmark.
-A more detailed progress report on aspects of this integration work can be downloaded from the half year results announcement located in the 'news' section on the company's website at www.wesfarmers.com.au.
+A more detailed progress report on aspects of this integration work is attached.

 Increases in retail sales were enjoyed in all regions including Victoria, where unseasonal weather in the second quarter dampened demand.
 Store on store growth in Bunnings outlets, excluding stores not trading for the full period and excluding stores affected by Bunnings warehouse store openings, was 11.0 per cent.
-BBC/Hardwarehouse growth, on a comparable basis, was lower at 5.8 per cent although encouragingly, the low growth of the September quarter of 2.5 per cent increased to 8.5 per cent in the December quarter.
+BBC/Hardwarehouse growth, on a comparable basis, was lower at 5.8 per cent although encouragingly, the low growth of the September quarter of 2.5 per cent increased to 8.5 per cent in the December quarter